Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Abstract

 \section{Abstract}

-We investigate inexact proximity operators for weakly convex functions.
-To this aim we derive sum rules for proximal $\varepsilon\text{-}$subdifferentials, by incorporating the moduli of weak convexity of the functions into the respective formulas.
-This allows us to investigate inexact proximity operators for weakly convex functions in terms of proximal $\varepsilon\text{-}$subdifferentials.
+We investigate proximal $\varepsilon\text{-}$subdifferentials and derive sum rules that hold for weakly convex function, by incorporating the corresponding moduli of weak convexity into the respective formulas.
+As an application, we analyse inexact proximity operators for weakly convex functions in terms of proximal $\varepsilon\text{-}$subdifferentials and the related notion of criticality.

 KEYWORDS: weakly convex functions, criticality, proximal operator, inexactness, inexact proximal operator, sum rule for proximal $\varepsilon\text{-}$subdifferentials